-Title IX also prohibits retaliation against anyone who, in good faith, has made allegations of sexual assault or who has testified, assisted, or participated in any investigation, proceeding, or hearing related to Title IX.
-If you believe that you have experienced retaliation, contact your advocate or the Title IX Coordinator directly, or contact University Police if you are concerned for your safety.
+Title IX also prohibits retaliation against anyone who, in good faith, has made allegations of sexual harassment, sexual violence, relationship violence, or stalking.
+Retaliation is also prohibited against anyone who has testified, assisted, or participated in any investigation, proceeding, or hearing related to Title IX.
+Reports of retaliation should be filed with the Title IX Coordinator.
+Contact University Police if you are concerned for your safety.